 by Brian & Eileen Anderson (Sunflower Guides)

-this has detailed instructions for 5 car tours and 28 walks covering the whole island
+This book has detailed instructions for 5 car tours and 28 walks covering the whole island

 (the walks concentrate on the south).